AAA (Authentication, Authorization, and Accounting) is a framework

 ExtraHop NetFlow module.

-In the ExtraHop system, applications are user-defined containers for metrics that are
+In the ExtraHop system, applications are user-defined containers that you can

-through the Trigger API.
-A default application that is available to all ExtraHop users is
+application through the Trigger API.
+A default application that is available to all ExtraHop

 Application Performance Monitoring